Voluntary Retirement Savings Plans

 The Brokerage option

-The brokerage option will be available in the BGSU 457(b), 403(b), and ARP plans and provides you the opportunity to allocate a portion of your account balances to a wide range of mutual funds beyond those offered in the core investment menu.
+The brokerage option is available in the BGSU 457(b), 403(b), and ARP plans and provides you the opportunity to allocate a portion of your account balances to a wide range of mutual funds beyond those offered in the core investment menu.
 Choices include thousands of investment options from well-known mutual fund families.
 Keep in mind that BGSU neither selects nor monitors investment funds available through self-directed brokerage accounts, and your selected vendor does not offer investment advice for balances in these accounts.
 To learn more, contact your selected vendor.

 Roth contribution option in the existing 403(b) and new 457(b) plan